ArchangelX360/gradle-icon-generator-plugin/README.md

   icons and regenerate the ones that are still in the code, whether they were part of the modification or not.
 - The syntactically correct source code given in input must _compile_ in order to avoid any possible conflicts in the icons output (as generation is based on the `fully_qualified_name_of_enclosing_class_of_the_field`)
+- Cache will not be sharable amongst machines if the `generateIcons` tasks is configured with input files that are not inside a directory structure, relative to the project directory, that is common to all the machines that execute the task.
+We recommend configuring input files to be project files, or at least files contained in a versioned directory structure.

 ### Decisions